2020/21 at University College Birmingham

 Frequently asked questions:

-How is my placement affected by the national lockdown restrictions in England?
+How is my placement affected by the national restrictions in England?

 Students who are currently on placements should continue to attend where possible.